 And if you think that achieving a Supersonic ELO is hard, then have a look at this breakdown of the highest ranked Rocket League teams per region:

 How do eSports organizations make money?

 In general, Rocket League organizations are able to make money from various sponsorships, merchandising, tickets, and media rights.
-Depending on a game, Esports organizations usually don’t participate in the tournament winnings, or they get a small percentage of the winnings.
-However, it is very important for a team to be successful as this would open new revenue streams for organizations through better sponsorship/merchandising deals.
+Even though eSports organizations typically do not collect any percentage of winnings, it is very important for a team to be successful as this would open new revenue streams and business opportunities.

-Just to be clear, these are the total profits from the tournament and are not necessarily related to how much money an organization made.
-Instead, they make the majority of profits from various marketing and sales activities.
+Just to be clear, these are the total profits from the tournaments and are not necessarily related to how much money an organization made.
+Again, most of the eSport teams make the majority of profits from various marketing and sales activities.

 Although you might think that Rocket League players only live from their tournament revenues, they usually have numerous other revenue streams such as:

 - Various content creation activities